aliyun/alibabacloud-dms-mcp-server/README.md

 ## Prerequisites
 - uv is installed
 - Python 3.10+ is installed
-- An AK/SK or STS Token with access rights to Alibaba Cloud DMS
+- An AK/SK or STS Token with access rights to Alibaba Cloud DMS(AliyunDMSFullAccess)

 ---
 ## Pre-configuration